-- Former Kiladon-St. Paul Member of Parliament Joy Smith has been an avid advocate against human trafficking since she was first elected in 2004.
+- Kiladon-St. Paul MP Joy Smith has been an avid advocate against human trafficking since she was elected in 2004.
 She has brought the issue of human trafficking to the forefront in Canadian politics and has also increased awareness of this issue in the public on a national level which has resulted in many changes to the Immigration and Refugee Act and the Criminal Code (Bill C-268).
-She was also successful in having Parliament condemn human trafficking, had a comprehensive study done on this issue resulting in the report Turning Outrage into Action.
-Additionally, she proposed a national action plan to combat human trafficking titled, Connecting the Dots.
-Joy now continues her work through the Joy Smith Foundation, by raising awareness and providing tangible support to organizations dedicated to ending Human Trafficking.
+She has was also successful in having Parliament condemn human trafficking, had a comprehensive study done on this issue resulting in the report Turning Outrage into Action, and proposed a national action plan to combat human trafficking titled, Connecting the Dots.

 - In 2012 the Safe Streets and Communities Act was passed which reformed the Immigration and Refugee Protection Act to make it possible to deny work permits to applicants vulnerable to abuse or exploitation, including those vulnerable to humiliating and degrading treatment or sexual exploitation, such as exotic dancers and low-skilled labourers.